 - Why Renewable Energy Cannot Replace Fossil Fuels by 2050

-It may even be that while developed countries fight beak and claw over the use or non-use of a diminishing fossil fuel resources, the rest of the world develops and refines alternative energy, getting all the patents needed to turn the tables on the developed countries just by their own sheer stupidity.
+And, even if we can replace all our needs with nuclear power, not all countries might have that technology or the resources to invest in it, so while rich countries in the West fight beak and claw over the use or non-use of a diminishing fossil fuel resources, the rest of the world develops and refines alternative energy, getting all the patents needed to turn the tables on the developed countries just by their own sheer stupidity.

 It doesn’t matter if fossil fuels cause climate change or not!